iluwatar/java-design-patterns/data-bus/README.md

 without them needing to know about each other.
 They only need to know about the type of the message/event being sent.

+## Explanation

+This chapter consists of the following sections
+  * Real-world example
+  * In plain words
+  * Wikipedia says
+  * Programmatic example

 ## Class diagram
 ![data bus pattern uml diagram](./etc/data-bus.urm.png "Data Bus pattern")